ricklakin/course-dbt/solutions/week_one.md

 ```

 ### Question 3
-On average, how long does an order take from being placed to being delivered?
+On average, how long does an order take from being placed to being delivered? <br>
 Answer: 3.89 days

 ```sql